apoorv-jain/Flappy-Bird-AI/README.md

 ```
         -- python FlappyBird.py
 ```
-else if you want to run The AI use the home directory of the repo **Flappy-Bird-AI** and run the same command in command prompt.
+else if you want to run The AI use the home directory of the repo **The-AI** and run the same command in command prompt.
+And Yes to speed up the training process I have added a slider using pygame on the top-right corner of the screen.